-I’ve started writing songs and I plan on recording and releasing an EP over the next several months as Anya Mia – it’s the name my family called me as a child, and keeps it separate from my writing under Anya M. Wassenberg.
+I’ll be recording and releasing an EP over the next several months as Anya Mia – it’s the name my family called me as a child, and keeps it separate from my writing under Anya M. Wassenberg.

 Selected Stage/Live Performance/Performance Art Credits